 We enjoyed plenty of restaurants over Spring Break.
+It would be hard not to when there many an awesome restaurant downtown mall Charlottesville that we just couldn’t say no to.
 I wish I could say we were having fun at a sunny resort, but our water heater sprang a leak and left us without hot water for six days.
 After staring at menus the past week, my mind has been on kids, restaurants and diet quality.

 Here’s my 10-second message: The more often you go to restaurants, the more strict and choosy you need to be.